muhammadalsattar/auth-system/docs/ERD.md

 - pg to be used as an ORM.

 #### Auth
-We are using two factor authentication to increase accounts security.
+We are using Speakeasy to setup two factor authentication system.

 #### API
 ```
 /signin [POST]
 /signup [POST]
 /confirm/:token [GET]
+/verifyqr [POST]
-/verify [POST]
+/resetqr [POST]
 /sendconfirmation [POST]
 /logout [POST]
+/twofactorauth [POST]
 ```

+### Middlewares
+We are using one middleware for now, _isAuthenticated_  to control server requests

+### Session
+We are using `express-session` to setup a user session system for the server.

 ### Client
 For now we'll start with a single web client with ReactJS, possibly adding mobile clients later.